ibm-cloud-docs/cephaas/sds-cli-reference.md

 {: screen}

-This example shows how to use the command without the config set.
+Example that shows how to use the command without the config set.

 ```sh
 ibmcloud sds volumes --url $endpoint